-The Contract (Third Party Rights) (Scotland) Act 2017 was passed by the Scottish Parliament on 21 September 2017 and received Royal Assent on the 30th October.
-It is likely to be imminently brought into full force by the Scottish Ministers.
+The Contract (Third Party Rights) (Scotland) Act 2017 was passed by the Scottish Parliament on 21 September 2017, received Royal Assent on the 30th October and was brought into full force on the 26 of February 2018.

 This Act follows a consultation by the Scottish Law Commission (SLC) and implements many of their broadly supported recommendations.
 It was ushered through parliament under an expedited parliamentary procedure and represents the first change in the law in relation to third party rights in almost a decade.